AJ Park Law Limited, Auckland

-Kim first joined AJ Park in 1987 and has been a partner in our Auckland office since 2002.
+Kim first joined AJ Park in 1987 and became a partner in 2002.
 Kim is an intellectual property litigation and enforcement specialist.

 Kim leads the intellectual property litigation team in our Auckland office.
 He has been involved in leading cases before the commissioner of patents and trade marks, the High Court, Court of Appeal and Supreme Court in New Zealand.
 Kim has also appeared in the Advertising Standards Authority.